PCEBrunaLab/Roux-et-al.-2024/MuTrans_Analysis/README.md

 This workflow was used for the data preparation and analysis of cell-state transitions using MuTrans.\
 See the MuTrans GitHub page (https://github.com/cliffzhou92/MuTrans-release) for installation and usage instructions.

+Also see the ICR RSE Group MuTrans GitHub (https://github.com/ICR-RSE-Group/MuTrans-release) for changes made to output plots.

 ## Structure

 1. **Conversion to AnnData**